-Living in a home where domestic abuse takes place is harmful to children and can have a serious impact on their behaviour, wellbeing and understanding of healthy, positive relationships.
-Children who witness domestic abuse are at risk of significant harm and staff are alert to the signs and symptoms of a child suffering or witnessing domestic abuse (See Appendix 5).
+Living in a home where domestic abuse takes place is harmful to pupils and can have a serious impact on their behaviour, wellbeing and understanding of healthy, positive relationships.
+Pupils who witness domestic abuse are at risk of significant harm and staff are alert to the signs and symptoms of a pupil suffering or witnessing domestic abuse (See Appendix 5).

-14. Child Sexual Exploitation (CSE)
+20. Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE)